13. Numba#

 When it succeeds, the compiled code is extremely fast.

-Numba is specifically designed for numerical work and can also do other tricks such as multithreading.
+Beyond speed gains from compilation, Numba is specifically designed for numerical work and can also do other tricks such as Multithreaded Loops in Numba.

 This lecture introduces the main ideas.